ericchiang/memplot/README.md

 This command produces the following plot:
 ![pickle an array](imgs/python_pickle_array.png)

 How does R do?
-The following script so serialize a similar array is saved under `save_array.r`
+Here's a similar serialization script saved as `save_array.r`

 ```Rscript
 x <- matrix(rnorm(1000,10000),1000,10000)